Ballistic standards for body armor, shields, and helmets

 The next-generation body-armor standard, first published 2023.
 Restructures threat levels to HG1, HG2, RF1, RF2, RF3 (handgun vs rifle classes), adds backface-deformation and environmental-conditioning requirements, aligns vocabulary with NATO/STANAG where possible.

-Helmet - NIJ0108.01rev.
+Body armor - NIJ0108.01rev.
 1985

 Ballistic Resistant Protective Materials